ox-lang/ox/README.md

 core grammar and evaluation semantics into a platform independent form that can be reasonably retargeted.

-The Oxlang spect contains, in order
+The Oxlang spec contains, in order
  0. [A formal parse grammar with explicit whitespace handling rules](src/grammar.md)
  1. [A spec for evaluation semantics](src/evaluation.md)
  2. [A spec for the Oxlang/Clojure "standard library" data abstractions](src/interfaces.md)